COLORADO AND EASTERN UTAH 12 DAYS

 Embark to Mesa Verde National Park.

-The park is famous for its old Pueblo buildings and cliff homes.
-The Chapin Mesa Archeological Museum shows displays about the ancient Native American culture.
+The park is known for its ancient Pueblo and cliff dwellings.
+The Chapin Mesa Archaeological Museum displays artifacts of the Native American culture..

 The park's highlight is Cliff Palace — impressive dwellings in the Southwest, with a dramatic setting & preserved ruins.